tytydraco/yessleep/out/I_was_paid_to_test_a_game_I_think_they_were_really_testing_me.md

 ***

 The group excitedly poured into the gaming lounge when the doors opened.
-A few were trash talking each other, boasting about how well they would do today.
+A few were trash talking each other, boasting about how well they would do that day.

 Zane walked in with a smile "Hey everybody!
 Easy now, there will be time enough for competition later..." gesturing to those who had been arguing.